From Research to Practice

 4. ADHR strongly endorses the value and importance of peer review in scholarly journals publishing.
 All papers submitted to the journal will be subject to comment and external review.

 5. All manuscripts are reviewed initially by the Editor.
-Only those papers that meet the editorial standards of the journal, and fit within the aims and scope of the journal, will be sent for blind, peer review.
+Only those papers that meet the editorial standards of the journal, and fit within the aims and scope of the journal, will be sent for anonymize, peer review.

 6. Each manuscript is reviewed by at least two reviewers.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within 8-10 weeks of submission.